 Sometimes referred to as a semi-automatic pepper spray gun, non-lethal guns, much like a paint gun, can be loaded with pellets filled with military grade pepper spray.

-If shoot your attacker, they’ll be bombarded with the painful and debilitating effects of pepper spray, and they may also acquire gashes in their skin from the pellets.
+If you shoot your attacker, they’ll be bombarded with the painful and debilitating effects of pepper spray, and they may also acquire gashes in their skin from the pellets.
 These guns don’t leave any lasting damage.

 The magazine is able to hold 7+ rounds, and in a serious self defense situation, you might need to use every single one to sufficiently prevent your attacker from succeeding.